 This is one of the most interesting media combinations to use!
 In your visual diary, do a random sketch of a still-life set-up.
-Color your work with washes of watercolor and gouache (be sure not to make your brush too wet, to prevent your paper from tearing apart) and let dry.
+Colour your work with washes of watercolour and gouache (be sure not to make your brush too wet, to prevent your paper from tearing apart) and let dry.
 After which, make doodles of anything under the sun on your composition!
 Outline your painting, write notes on the side, etc. Explore what effects you can come up with in combining these two.
 You’ll be surprised at the beautiful outcome of this sketchbook idea!

 Acrylic + Graphite/Charcoal

 This is one of our favourite media combinations, too!
 The stark, opaque effect of acrylic paints blend so beautifully with the ephemeral property of graphite.
-For starters, try painting the entire page with an acrylic color of your choice, then write all over it with graphite.
+For starters, try painting the entire page with an acrylic colour of your choice, then write all over it with graphite.
 Explore with the effect of the strokes and pressure you put when writing.
-You can also try to use white graphite/charcoal with very bold colors of acrylic paints like reds, blacks, etc. Combine with the natural lead graphite, and this will create a very interesting dimension in your work.
+You can also try to use white graphite/charcoal with very bold colours of acrylic paints like reds, blacks, etc. Combine with the natural lead graphite, and this will create a very interesting dimension in your work.

 Pro tip: Make sure that all of your pages are completely dry before turning them and working on the next one!
 This is to make sure that the pages don’t stick to one another.
-You can also try putting onion paper in between pages, even after they have dried, just to make sure that the colors don’t blend through the pages.
+You can also try putting onion paper in between pages, even after they have dried, just to make sure that the colours don’t blend through the pages.

 Photographs + Acrylic Paint

 A beautiful and unique combination that can easily go down as one of your favourite sketchbook ideas!
-Whether you have a Polaroid film, a developed photograph, or just a print-out of your favorite shots — cute and paste your desired photo on a page in your visual diary.
+Whether you have a Polaroid film, a developed photograph, or just a print-out of your favourite shots — cute and paste your desired photo on a page in your visual diary.
 It’s better to fill up the entire page, and leave just a few spaces on the sides that will serve as margins.
 Next, get your acrylic paints and paint on your photograph!
 Yes, you read that right.
 Sounds like a crazy idea?
 Of course not!
 But don’t go overboard and paint the entire photo, but rather start by adding a few elements of acrylics on some parts of the photo.
 From there, you will see how combining the two media will affect your work, and you can decide how you want it to turn out from that point on.